 - a.
-The Gifted Coordinator will complete the Referral/Eligibility Report (Form C) and include data that pertains to the following four categories.
+The Teacher of the Gifted will complete the Referral/Eligibility Report (Form R) and Include data that pertains to the following four categories.

 - 1. Mental Ability

 - a.
 List the percentile scores

 - 2. Achievement

 - a.
 List the percentile scores for Total Reading, Total Math, and/or Total Battery

-- Creativity
+- 3. Creativity

 - a.
 List the score from the Creativity Rating Scale or Torrance Test of Creativity

 - 4. Motivation

 - a.
 List the GPA or score from the Motivation Rating Scale